Chicana and Chicano Studies Transfer Options

 Requirements for University of New Mexico (UNM) Transfer

-The following course clusters are the unique requirements by each transfer major.
+The following course clusters are the unique requirements for each transfer major.
 All courses listed can be completed as part of your associates degree.

 • CCST 1110 - Introduction to Comparative Global and Ethnic Societies